Electrical Page 3

 LEDs (Light Emitting Diode) come in all sorts of sizes and brightness. from tiny 0.5mm wide surface mount devices (SMDs) to the huge 10mm or bigger versions, they run virtually cold and last for many years and they all work on the same principle.
 Apply the correct dc voltage and the LED will light!
 It is applying the correct voltage and limiting the current available that often causes so much problem!
 In the main, most basic 3mm or 5mm dia.
 LEDs require around 2.2 volts and some 5 to 20 milliamps of current flowing to be at their brightest.
 There are exceptions, but these figures apply to most normal LEDs.
 So, how do we run an LED safely from our power supply?
 Simple, we fit a suitable series resistor in circuit!
 It is always best to fit one resistor for each lit LED.
 To calculate the value of resistor needed there is a quite a simple formula to work this out...
 Lets take the power supply as being 12 volts d.c.
 The forward voltage of a standard LED is around 2.2 volts and its ideal forward current is around 20 milliamps.
 Note: these values can vary and the manufactures data sheet will give the exact values.
 So, the formula is :- 12v (the supply voltage) minus 2.2 (the forward LED volts) divided by 20ma (the forward LED current) hence the sum is 12-2.2/0.020 This equals 12-2.2 = 9.8 divided by 0.020 Which gives an answer of 490.
 This answer is the minimum value of the resistance needed.
 Unfortunately resistors aren't available in this value!
 The nearest above is 510R or 560R (ohms).
 So you chose either one of these to run the LED at its safe maximum brightness.
 Higher value resistance can be used and these will, as the resistance value increases, cause the LED to run less brightly.
 Remember that LEDs are polarity conscious devices, therefore when connected to a dc supply (with suitable resistance) they will only illuminate when the positive supply is connected to the correct LED wire or Anode (normally the longer lead of the two).

 If you want to run an LED on a.c. then either fit an inverse diode wired across the LED and the resistance value calculated by the above formula is then halved.
 Or use a series diode in the positive feed wire to the LED.
 Note, LEDs will illuminate on an ac supply (not really recommended) and there brightness may will be reduced, as too will their longevity.
 A series resistor should always be fitted too.
+AC LEDs are also available but are not that common.

 A handy LED resistor value calculator is located here LED wizard But you will need to know the supply volts (Vs), the LEDs forward rated volts (VF) and its maximum rated current (IF).